statwonk/openNHTSA/README.md

-# openNHSTA
+# openNHTSA
-## Convenient access to the [NHSTA WebAPIs](http://www.nhtsa.gov/webapi/Default.aspx?Recalls/API/83)
+## Convenient access to the [NHTSA WebAPIs](http://www.nhtsa.gov/webapi/Default.aspx?Recalls/API/83)

 This package provides some simple helpers for accessing the U.S. Department of Transportation's [National Highway Traffic Safety Administration API](http://www.nhtsa.gov/webapi/Default.aspx?Recalls/API/83) from R.  It uses the `jsonlite` and `magrittr` packages to provide a simple way to convert from National Highway Traffic Safety Administration queries to R dataframes suitable for quick analysis and plotting.

 ## Installation